Lachlan1005/Neutron-Star-Solver/README.md

 This is an Euler solver for the Fermi gas model for a polytrope.
 Obselete in any precise modelling.
 Diverges quickly and often yields null results.
 Inaccessable by the simulation wizard.

 ## Notes
-To view the fully rendered notes, open "derivations.pdf".
+To view the fully rendered notes, open "derivations.pdf" in the "Proofs" folder.
 These proofs are the derivations to the various equations presented in the "Neutron Stars for Undergraduates" paper mentioned above.
+Each proof is numbered, corresponding to the equation numbers in the paper.